zsiki/Find-GCP/README.md

 ![](https://raw.githubusercontent.com/zsiki/Find-GCP/master/fgcp_logo.png)

+This project is maintained by the [GeoForAll Lab](http://www.agt.bme.hu/osgeolab/index.php?page=start&lang=en) at the [Department of Geodesy and Surveying](http://geod.bme.hu/geod/hirek?language=en) of the Budapest University of Technology and Economics.

 A paper is available about this project in the Baltic Journal of Modern Computing Vol 9.
 (2021) No.1
 [Automatic Recognition of ArUco Codes in Land Surveying Tasks](https://www.bjmc.lu.lv/fileadmin/user_upload/lu_portal/projekti/bjmc/Contents/9_1_06_Siki.pdf).